-Do note that some users have experienced the silicone strips coming off, which is uncommon but can be problematic.
+In the older One Pass model, some users experienced the silicone strips coming off, but that’s supposedly been corrected with the latest version.
 For best results, make sure to clean the plates often so that hair product doesn’t build up on the strips.

 - Silicone strips grip hair without snagging, straightening efficiently in one pass

 - Nano ionic technology leaves hair smooth, shiny, and soft